BenCuff/github-pages-test/docs/communicating-uncertainty.md

 {% include expandable-block-end.html %}

-[UKHSA follows the Code of Practice for Statistics](https://www.gov.uk/government/organisations/uk-health-security-agency/about/statistics#our-official-statistics-compliance-documents) and is duty-bound to ensure compliance in relation to the communication and presentation of uncertainty in statistics and data.

-Ensuring that uncertainty in statistics and data is clearly explained is a key pillar of the Office for Statistics Regulation’s [regulatory guidance on intelligence transparency](https://osr.statisticsauthority.gov.uk/publication/regulatory-guidance-on-intelligent-transparency/).
-For more information on why uncertainty matters, see the [Uncertainty Toolkit for Analysts in Government](https://analystsuncertaintytoolkit.github.io/UncertaintyWeb/index.html).
+In addition to the Code of Practice for Statistics, ensuring that uncertainty in statistics and data is clearly explained is a key pillar of the Office for Statistics Regulation’s [regulatory guidance on intelligence transparency](https://osr.statisticsauthority.gov.uk/publication/regulatory-guidance-on-intelligent-transparency/).
+For more information on why uncertainty matters, also see the [Uncertainty Toolkit for Analysts in Government](https://analystsuncertaintytoolkit.github.io/UncertaintyWeb/index.html).

 ## Common measures of direct uncertainty in statistics